Newedge metal, energy traders leave as SocGen cuts headcount

 It was the latest sign of upheaval among commodities futures brokers as stiffer regulation increases costs and profit margins are squeezed by intense competition for business and falling fees.

-Newedge’s smaller rival, ICAP IAP.L, is exiting base metals broking business at the end of the year.
+Newedge’s smaller rival, ICAP, is exiting base metals broking business at the end of the year.

 In base metals, transaction fee hikes planned by the London Metal Exchange have also increased the financial burden on brokers, who say they will struggle to pass on the higher surcharges to clients.